Things to see and do - Ludlow

 Mill on the Green GB - Ludlow SY8 1EG

-Simple little eatery with delightful waterside terrace, set in a charming 14C watermill on the banks of the River Teme.
-Concise menu of unfussy, daily changing dishes that showcase British ingredients in simple, flavoursome combinations.
+Simple little eatery with a delightful waterside terrace, set in a charming 14C watermill on the banks of the River Teme.
+Concise menu of unfussy, daily dishes that showcase British ingredients in simple, flavoursome combinations.